 But one of the best ways to become even more resilient, according to Sherry Hamby Ph.D, is by sharing your story.
 She advocates writing autobiographical stories, but the concept is the same: sharing, no matter what form (verbal or written), helps improve psychological and even physical health.

-It’s probably for that reason that the Veterans Health Administration maintains, on its website, a place for all vets – senior citizen veterans too – to share their stories with others.
+It’s probably for that reason that the Veterans Health Administration maintains, on its website, that elderly veterans can receive geriatric and long term care programs at home, at VA medical centers, or in the community.
 Younger vets can learn from older vets that PTSD can be treated, there are resources, and that it’s important never to give up.

 Sharing Helps Senior Citizen Veterans, Too